ShindeSujay/Stevens-Bazaar/README.md

 ==============

 Shared economy based online portal to buy, sell or rent stuff for student community.
+This website has been developed using python, HTML, CSS, Javascript.
+Django is the MTV framework used.

 main_page : This is the project with all the details of the apps, database, static file settings. signin    : This is the app for home page (home), registration (register_user), login (login),